ibm-cloud-docs/Db2onCloud/dr.md

 4. A successful takeover by the primary node is indicated by the **Promotion** button moving to the recovery node (now the standby) along with a notification.
 The primary site is now **Active**.
    ![Takeover completion](images/dr_12_v2.jpg  "Takeover completion"){: caption="Figure 12.
 Takeover completion" caption-side="bottom"}

+### Deleting a DR configuration
+{: #dr_delete}

+Deleting a DR node is currently not supported on the IBMCloud dashboard.
+A support ticket must be opened to delete the DR configuration.

+Deleting a DR configuration entails deleting both the Primary and DR sites.
+{: important}

 <!--
 ## Legacy Flex plans